Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 Also, he gained experience in over 14 programming languages and specialized in Apple platforms to develop iOS and Mac apps.

+Later, he was tapped by Sam to work for Heroes.
 His job has been to figure out ways on how digital technology can bring ideas to reality.

 For this, he has been working with his cousin, Julio, on the technical side of game development.